Raheem Edwards

-Raheem Nathaniel Anfernee Edwards (born July 17, 1995) is a Canadian professional soccer player who plays as a left winger or wing-back for LA Galaxy in Major League Soccer.
+Raheem Nathaniel Anfernee Edwards (born July 17, 1995) is a Canadian professional soccer player who plays as a left winger or wing-back for New York Red Bulls in Major League Soccer.

 Club career

-League1 Ontario
+Early career

+Born in Toronto, Edwards began his career with Erin Mills SC before joing the Toronto FC Academy.

 In 2014, Edwards joined the new League1 Ontario signing with Internacional de Toronto and then joined ANB Futbol midway through the season after Internacional was expelled from the league.

 Toronto FC II

 In 2015, Edwards signed his first professional contract with Toronto FC II, Toronto FC's reserve team.
 He made his debut as a substitute on March 28 against FC Montreal.
 Edwards played two full seasons with the USL side, scoring eight goals and assisting on five occasions.

 Toronto FC

 In June 2016, Edwards signed a short-term agreement which allowed him to play in cup games with the first team.
 On June 29, 2016, Edwards made his first team debut during the 2016 Canadian Championship, coming on for Jonathan Osorio in the second half of the second leg of the final.
 Raheem made his Major League Soccer debut when he entered in the 88th minute TFC's 1–1 draw at home to Seattle Sounders FC on July 2, 2016.
 In March 2017, Edwards signed a full first team contract with Toronto FC prior to the 2017 season.